opencog/atomspace/examples/README.md

 wiki.

-* atomspace     - Demos of all of the basic AtomSpace features and functions.
-VISIT THIS FIRST!!
+* atomspace     - Demos of all of the basic AtomSpace features and functions. ***VISIT THIS FIRST!!***

-* pattern-matcher - Example code demonstrating the graph query system.
+* flow          - The AtomSpace is not only a database for graphs, but is also a data streaming system for data processing networks described by graphs.
+This is how sensory data is analyzed and ransformed in real-time.

-                  It shows how to search for data that fits a pattern, how to search for patterns that fit the data, and how to trigger actions when these are found.
+* query         - The graph query system shows how to find AtomSpace contents that match a given subgraph or pattern.

 * storage       - Moving Atoms and AtomSpaces between disk and AM, or between network nodes ("Districuted AtomSpace")